ytl-al/ytl-yes-revamp/wp-content/plugins/duplicator/readme.txt

 * Perform a full WordPress migration without struggling with messy import/export sql scripts

 = Migrate WordPress and Run WordPress Backups = Duplicator creates a backup that bundles all the site's plugins, themes, content, database, and WordPress files into a simple zip file.
 This file can then be used to easily migrate a WordPress site to any location you wish.
-Move on the same server, across servers and pretty much any location a WordPress site can be hosted.  *WordPress is not required for installation* since the package contains all site files.
+Move on the same server, across servers and pretty much any location a WordPress site can be hosted.  *WordPress is not required for installation* since the backup contains all site files.

 = Improve Your Workflow with Pre-Bundled Sites = Duplicator lets you make your own preconfigured sites to eliminate rework.
-Instead of manually configuring your favorite theme, set of plugins or content over and over, now just configure a single site and bundle it up into a Duplicator package.
+Instead of manually configuring your favorite theme, set of plugins or content over and over, now just configure a single site and bundle it up into a Duplicator Backup.
 Once you have the bundled site, you can migrate the WordPress site over and over to different locations to instantly create many preconfigured sites!

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as: